 Subject to the specific provisions contained in the Scheme, the form, manner and timing of invitations to apply for Options, the number of Shares in respect of which invitations are made on any date and whether the Options will be three-, five- or seven-year Options (or any of them, at the election of Eligible Employees), will be at the absolute discretion of the Board.
 The invitation may either state the Exercise Price or (provided a mechanism exists by which the Exercise Price will be determined by the Date of Grant) invite applications by reference to a Maximum Contribution.

-If an Eligible Employee wishes to apply for an Option he must, within such period after the Date of Invitation as is stated in the invitation, deliver to the Company (or its appointed agent) a duly completed application together with a duly completed application for a Savings Contract in the form prescribed by the Board on which the Eligible Employee must have indicated his Monthly Contribution (being not less than the Minimum Contribution and not more than the Maximum Contribution) and the Bonus Date on which he intends to apply for repayment thereunder.
+If an Eligible Employee wishes to apply for an Option they must, within such period after the Date of Invitation as is stated in the invitation, deliver to the Company (or its appointed agent) a duly completed application together with a duly completed application for a Savings Contract in the form prescribed by the Board on which the Eligible Employee must have indicated their Monthly Contribution (being not less than the Minimum Contribution and not more than the Maximum Contribution) and the Bonus Date on which they intend to apply for repayment thereunder.

 The application for an Option will be deemed to be for an Option over the largest whole number of Shares which can be acquired at the Exercise Price with the expected repayment, including any relevant bonus, under the related Savings Contract at the appropriate Bonus Date.